slact/nchan/README.md

 #### Channel Multiplexing

-Any subscriber location can be an endpoint for up to 4 channels.
+Any subscriber location can be an endpoint for up to 255 channels.
 Messages published to all the specified channels will be delivered in-order to the subscriber.
+There are two ways to enable multiplexing.

-This is configured by specifying multiple channel ids for the `nchan_channel_id` or `nchan_channel_subscriber_id` config directive:
+Up to 7 channel ids can be specified for the `nchan_channel_id` or `nchan_channel_subscriber_id` config directive:

 ```nginx
   location ~ /multisub/(\w+)/(\w+)$ {